bookwyrm-social/documentation/content/running_bookwyrm/external-storage.md

 #### CORS settings

 Once the static assets are collected, you will need to set up CORS for your bucket.

+Some services like Digital Ocean provide an interface to set it up, see [Digital Ocean doc: How to Configure CORS](https://docs.digitalocean.com/products/spaces/how-to/configure-cors/).

+If your service doesn’t provide an interface, you can still set up CORS with the command line.

 Create a file called `cors.json`, with the following content: